 In the non-European case studies, the stakeholder group of public administration bodies identified in the case studies reaches 76%.
 For the European case studies, over half of them include research bodies.
 In 27% of the non-European case studies, research and education institutions are active.
-Private companies at different sizes (e.g. big businesses, SMEs or farmers) were involved in 38% in non-European case studies and 32% in European case studies.
+Private companies at different sizes (e.g. big businesses, SMEs or farmers) were involved in 38% in non-European case studies.
 A major difference between European (10%) and non-European case studies (40%) can be seen for informal groups and movements.